adria0/tesseracts/README.md

 # the starting block to start to retrieve blocks (only iff scan==true)
 scan_start_block =

+# the path where solc binaries are stored
+solc_path =
 ```

 run the application with (if your config file is named `cfg.toml`)